rdk/p2rank/misc/tutorials/new-feature-evaluation-tutorial.md

 We can try to optimize those 2 parameters with bayesian optimization.
 For the instructions how to set it up see [optimization tutorial](hyperparameter-optimization-tutorial.md).

-This time, we can afford to properly evaluate the average results of 5 runs with different random seed for each ponint.
+This time, we can afford to properly evaluate the average results of 5 runs with different random seed for each point.

 ~~~bash